kobertlam/Election_Analysis/README.md

 ## Election Audit Summary
 - The script [PyPoll_Challenge.py](PyPoll_Challenge.py) we developed in this analysis can be modified so that it can be used in other elections.
-- Generalize the script to analyse election results for different states
+Here we generalize the script to analyse election results for different states.
-- Assuming the source file [election_results.csv](Resources/election_results.csv) also included the "State" information at the second column (i.e. besides the Ballot ID)
+- Assuming the source file [election_results.csv](Resources/election_results.csv) also included the "State" information at the second column (i.e. between the "Ballot ID" and "County")
     - The list index for reading data from the source file will need to modify according to the new CSV data structure.
         ```
         with open(file_to_load) as election_data: